 During our horticulture classes, develop the vital skills needed to protect and manage landscapes, maintain healthy trees, design attractive gardens, and produce landscape plants.
-Our students start their own businesses or pursue rewarding careers in a breadth of areas, including landscaping companies, nurseries and garden centers, public parks, botanical gardens, and private estates.
+Our horticulture classes cater to anyone—from beginners to advanced horticulturists—with an emphasis on real world skill-building.
 Enroll in a single class or pursue a Horticulture Certificate.

 The NYBG Horticulture Certificate Program blends classroom theory with field studies in the Garden’s historic landscape, teaching students how to form and care for healthy, sustainable landscapes.
 Horticulture classes are designed and taught by landscape professionals, botanists, and practicing horticulturists.
 The program offers a high standard of training in four areas of concentration:

 Gain the skills to propagate and produce an array of native and non-native plants for nurseries, garden centers, and landscape restoration projects.

 - Track 2: Sustainable Landscape Management

 Understand landscape maintenance and management practices using the concept “right plant—right place” in residential and commercial landscapes.

 Know how to grow, prune, care for, and manage trees in parks, residential sites, and urban environments.